The USAF Uses Huge Swords Fit For He-Man And The Thundercats To Honor Officers

 The Order of the Sword holds events full of pomp and ceremonial blades for officers, but its own lore is questionable.

 Social media is aflutter after Lloyd Russell-Moyle, the U.K. Member of Parliament for Brighton Kemptown from the opposition Labor Party, picked up a ceremonial mace in the House of Commons in protest of the country's top leadership and their efforts to extract the country from the European Union.
-The gilded weapon represents royal authority and House of Commons officially can't hold formal debates unless it's sitting there in its proper place.
+The gilded weapon represents royal authority and the House of Commons officially can't hold formal debates unless it's sitting there in its proper place.
 The act of symbolic defiance got Russell-Moyle booted from the chamber for the day.

 But before any of us Americans have too much of a laugh at archaic British traditions, it's worth noting that we have many of our own.
 The U.S. military alone has a whole collection of traditions and rituals, some old, some new, from challenge coins to the assignment of heraldry to re-enlistment ceremonies, and more.
-Some of these aren't even that new.
+Some of these aren't even that old.
 Case in point, the U.S. Air Force's Order of the Sword and its ceremonial weapons, which typically look better suited to a pulp high fantasy novel, video game, or cartoons such as He-Man, She-Ra, or the ThunderCats than a modern-day military gathering.

 Ostensibly, the Order, which awarded its first honor in 1967, is a way for Non-Commissioned Officers (NCO) to recognize the work of commissioned officers that has benefited the Air Force's enlisted corps.
 This all makes good sense and provides a good way to highlight officers engaging with their subordinates in positive and productive ways that should be a model for others across the service.